-Built to last and better protect the community for generations, the new boardwalk, between Coney Island Avenue and Brighton 15th Street, will maintain the look and feel of a traditional boardwalk while helping our city serve a responsible role in reducing deforestation—an important factor in global climate change.
+Built to last and better protect the community for generations, the new boardwalk, between Coney Island Avenue and Brighton 15th Street, maintains the look and feel of a traditional boardwalk while helping our city serve a responsible role in reducing deforestation—an important factor in global climate change.

 Recycled plastic lumber fared better during Superstorm Sandy and it has a much longer life expectancy in high-pedestrian traffic areas than hardwoods, which showed deterioration, warping, splintering, and mold within a few years.
 Here's a review of materials considered for the Coney Island Boardwalk

-We're committed to improving our facilities to ensure everyone's safety; so to better accommodate emergency response services on the boardwalk, a 10-foot-wide concrete carriage lane will be included in the 50-foot-wide boardwalk.
+We're committed to improving our facilities to ensure everyone's safety; so to better accommodate emergency response services on the boardwalk, we've included a 10-foot-wide concrete carriage lane in the 50-foot-wide boardwalk.